ibexa/documentation-developer/docs/search/criteria_reference/payment_search_criteria.md

 Payment Search Criteria are part of [Search Criteria](search_criteria_reference.md) and they are supported only by Payment Search.

-With these criteria you can filter payments by their payment identifier, payment creation date, payment status, payment method, order, etc.
+With these criteria you can filter payments by their payment identifier, payment creation date, payment status, payment method, order, and so on.

 ## Payment search criteria